 • MGT 8803 Introduction to Business for Analytics (3 credits)

 • MGT 6203 Data Analytics in Business (3 credits)

 • Five additional courses (15 credits) in machine learning, statistics, and operations research

 • ISYE 6748 Applied Analytics Practicum (6 credits, including an internship or team project).
-Students need to finish eight courses including CSE 6242 and MGT 6203 before taking this course.
+Students need to finish seven courses including CSE 6242 and MGT 6203 before taking this course.

 • The two MGT courses are likely to be offered online.

 A subset of these courses are offered in the Shenzhen campus.
 Some of these courses may have an online version, whose availability in the Shenzhen campus will be reviewed later.